What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Museums

-There are not so many museums in Kuala Lumpur as, for example, in Rome or Moscow, or any other European center.
-If time allows, then it makes sense to look into each, but if there are sorely lacking hours, then the following should be highlighted:
+There are not as many museums in Kuala Lumpur as, for example, in Rome or Moscow, or any other European center.
+If time allows, then it makes sense to look into each one, but if there are sorely not enough hours, then it is worth highlighting the following:

-1. National Museum - open daily from 10:00 to 18:00, admission costs 5 RM for adults and 3 for children, people over 60 do not need to pay, near the KL Sentral metro station and the stop of the free "red" city bus "GO KL".
+1. National Museum - open daily from 10:00 to 18:00, admission costs RM 5 for adults and RM 3 for children, people over 60 years old do not need to pay, close to the KL Sentral metro station and the stop of the free "red" city bus "GO KL".

 2. Ethnological Museum - open every day from 09:00 to 17:30, admission is free for everyone, and it is located opposite the building of the National Museum.

-Kuala Lumpur is a very convenient city for travelers, because using transport to visit interesting places it does not require transport.
-All sights are concentrated in the center and you can slowly get around them, walking along the streets.
+Kuala Lumpur is a very convenient city for travelers, because using transport to visit interesting places it objectively does not require transport.
+All attractions are concentrated in the center and you can leisurely get around them while walking along the streets.

-In addition to the metro and regular buses, there are also free "red" routes, it is quite easy to navigate them - each bus has a sign listing the stopping points.
+In addition to the metro and regular buses, there are also free “red” routes, which are quite easy to navigate - each bus has a sign listing the stopping points.

 All this makes your stay in Kuala Lumpur very comfortable and full of only positive emotions.

-The most important, but far from the only sights of Kuala Lumpur are the Petronas and Menara Towers, Bird and Butterfly Parks, numerous Mosques and Temples, as well as China Town China Town and Little India Little India ...
-We will describe 24 sights of Kuala Lumpur with photos and videos!
+The most important, but far from the only attractions of Kuala Lumpur are the Petronas and Menara Towers, Bird and Butterfly Parks, numerous Mosques and Temples, as well as China Town and Little India...
+We will describe 24 attractions of Kuala Lumpur with photos and videos!

-• Kuala Lumpur is one of the youngest and fastest growing cities in Asia.
-Having begun its history only a century and a half ago in 1857, now Kuala Lumpur is the capital and economic center of Malaysia with a population of 2 million people.
+• Kuala Lumpur is one of the youngest and most dynamically developing cities in Asia.
+Having begun its history just a century and a half ago in 1857, Kuala Lumpur is now the capital and economic center of Malaysia with a population of 2 million people.

-• The name Kuala Lumpur literally translates as "dirty mouth", since Kuala Lumpur was founded by Chinese tin miners at the confluence of two rivers: Gombak and Klang
+• The name Kuala Lumpur literally translates as "dirty mouth" because Kuala Lumpur was founded by Chinese tin miners at the confluence of two rivers: Gombak and Klang.

-• The most complete and detailed information on the sights of Malaysia can be obtained on the Official website of Tourism Malaysia
+• The most complete and detailed information on the attractions of Malaysia can be obtained on the Official Website of Tourism Malaysia

-We have chosen for this article, in our opinion, the main 24 attractions of Kuala Lumpur, plus we have prepared two bonuses at the end of the article.
+For this article, we have chosen, in our opinion, the main 24 attractions of Kuala Lumpur, plus we have prepared two bonuses at the end of the article.

 20 of these attractions are located within a two-kilometer radius of KL China Town.
-It is with this attraction of Kuala Lumpur that we will begin ...
+It is with this landmark of Kuala Lumpur that we will begin...

-Chinatown Chinatown is located in the heart of Kuala Lumpur, one metro station from KL Sentral.
-Pasar Seni metro station is located nearby.
-From here, most of the sights of Kuala Lumpur are no more than 2 kilometers away.
-IN Chinatown China Town You will find the most affordable hotels, a colorful market, Chinese restaurants, an indescribable atmosphere and thousands of red lanterns.
+China Town Chinatown is located in the heart of Kuala Lumpur, one metro stop from KL Sentral.
+Pasar Seni metro station is nearby.
+From here, most of Kuala Lumpur's attractions are no more than 2 kilometers away.
+IN Chinatown China Town You will find the most inexpensive hotels, a colorful market, Chinese restaurants, an indescribable atmosphere and thousands of red lanterns.

 Petronas Twin Towers

-The Petronas Twin Towers are the hallmark of Kuala Lumpur.
-The height of the two 88-storey twin towers is 452 meters.
-Until 2004, the Petronas Towers were the tallest in the world!
-At the level of the 41st floor between the towers there will be a Sky Bridge with an observation deck.
-The Petronas Towers are home to the KLCC business center, offices of the world's largest companies, the Suria shopping center, concert, exhibition and conference halls, restaurants...
-Viewpoints on the 41st floor (Sky Bridge) and the 86th floor offer stunning views of Kuala -Lumpur.
+The Petronas Twin Towers are the landmark of Kuala Lumpur.
+The height of the two 88-story twin towers is 452 meters.
+Until 2004, the Petronas Towers were the tallest in the World!
+At the level of the 41st floor, between the towers there is a Sky Bridge with an observation deck.
+The Petronas Towers houses the KLCC business center, offices of the world's largest companies, the Suria shopping center, concert, exhibition and conference halls, restaurants...
+The observation decks on the 41st floor (Sky Bridge), as well as on the 86th floor offer stunning views of Kuala -Lumpur.
 It is better to book tickets in advance as the attraction is very popular.
-At the foot of the Petronas Twin Towers lies Kuala Lumpur's Central Park.
+At the foot of the Petronas Twin Towers lies Kuala Lumpur Central Park.

 Central Park Kuala Lumpur

-KL Central Park, located at the foot of the Petronas Twin Towers, is a fragrant, very well maintained garden with walking paths, lakes and fountains.
-It is pleasant to walk here in the shade of trees, escaping from the heat in the very center of Kuala Lumpur.
-An interesting feature Central Park Kuala Lumpur is a large fountain pool in which children can freely frolic, play and swim!
+KL Central Park, located at the foot of the Petronas Twin Towers, is a fragrant, very well-kept garden with walking alleys, lakes and fountains.
+It's nice to stroll here in the shade of the trees, escaping the heat in the very center of Kuala Lumpur.
+Interesting feature Central Park Kuala Lumpur is a large fountain-pool in which children can freely frolic, play and swim!

 Aquaria KLCC is located at the base of the Petronas Towers on the ground floor shopping center Suria.
-Aquaria KLCC is one of the world's largest oceanariums with a 90 meter glass tunnel.
-In the Aquaria KLCC you will find a huge number of underwater inhabitants, including sharks, Brazilian two-meter arapaima, giant tortoises and many others.
+Aquaria KLCC is one of the largest aquariums in the world with a 90-meter glass tunnel.
+At Aquaria KLCC you will find a huge variety of underwater creatures, including sharks, two-meter Brazilian arapaima, giant turtles and many others.
 Here you can watch piranhas feeding and divers swimming with sharks.

 • Opening hours: 10:30 to 19:00